brodielgress/exoplanetarySystem/README.md

 ###### 2. FETCH NASA API
     - (Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX))

-Once the API can successfully be pulled, the JavaScript fetches the data from the Mars Rover API and uses that data to create the camera dropdown menu and displays a photograph from the object of the selected camera, which, as of now, is always the Front Hazard Avoidance Camera.
+Once the API can successfully be pulled, the JavaScript fetches the data from the Mars Rover API and uses that data to create the camera dropdown menu and displays a photograph from the object of the selected camera.
+When the website first loads, the camera, as of now, is by default the Front Hazard Avoidance Camera.

 ###### 3. CAMERA DROPDOWN MENU
     - (Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application)